Elizabeth Taylor remembered by Hollywood friends

 Taylor died in March of congestive heart failure and was buried the following day in a small private funeral service.

-On Sunday, speakers recalled Taylor's legendary beauty, as well as her humour.
+Sunday, speakers recalled Taylor's legendary beauty, as well as her humor.
 Mike Nichols, who directed Taylor in one of her two Oscar-winning performances, appeared in a video tribute.

 Until her death, Taylor headed up The Elizabeth Taylor AIDS Foundation.
 Several AIDS activists were also on hand as clips of Taylor's lobbying efforts were screened.

-Some of Taylor's vast collection of jewellery, gowns and art are to be auctioned in New York in December.
+Some of Taylor's vast collection of jewelry, gowns and art are to be auctioned in New York in December.

 (Reporting by Chris Michaud; editing by Jill Serjeant)